galkinvv/pradeque/README.md

  * "Kernel" must allow efficient implementations of operations on multiple elements, for example by allowing iteration by sequential groups.
   * all provided operations should operate in terms of iterating of contigous mem blocks.
    * the exception are operations that can be more efficiently computed without pre-contigous block iteration used even internally
+ * Allow associating user data with deque object by special allocator allocating a greter buffer and putting user object before deque.
+It would may be accessed from deque pointer
+  * This may be used by C++ wrapper to store allocator and/or shd::shared_ptr refcounting buffer
 * C++11 header with high stdlib compatibility
-* Ensure headears are warning-free for hhigh warning levels
+* Ensure headears are warning-free for high warning levels
 * common code
  * so C++ version have to be wrapper around C passing const parameters generated from template arguments auto-generating wrapping extra parameter